ragnarlodbrok1992/mimek/README.md

 ### TASKS

+- [ ] Add text rendering
-1. Create label for buttons.
+- [ ] Create label for buttons.
-2. Add more button to layout.
+- [ ] Add more button to layout.
-3. Create a debug messages to display in engine.
+- [ ] Create a debug messages to display in engine.

 ### TIPS